mrhenryyu/minimal-mistakes/_pages/home.md

 excerpt:
     "My name is Henry Yu.
-    Welcome to my website.
-Please take a look into what makes me me and check out what you would like for yourself.
+    Welcome to my website. <br>
+    Please take a look into what makes me me and check out what you would like for yourself. <br>

-    If you need to contact me, you can find my contact information.
+    If you need to contact me, you can find my contact information. <br>
     Lastly, I would like to thank you for spending some time.
-I really appreciate comments.
+I really appreciate comments.<br>

     Cheers!"
 title: "Hello!"